-Programme in Genetics.
-This programme combines elements of classical and molecular genetics and applies them to organisms ranging from viruses to plants and to man.
+Biology (with Biotechnology).
+This programme provides broad understanding of living organisms, emphasising molecular and cellular levels and the application of resulting technologies.
+It combines elements of biochemistry, cell biology, genetics and virology which in the past were studied separately at undergraduate level.
+We apply them to organisms from viruses and bacteria to plants and man.
 The programme therefore provides a flexible route into almost any area of biological or biomedical science.

-Particular strengths of the programme in Glasgow are: a) researchers working with the whole range of genetic model organisms contribute to teaching; b) we emphasise methods of learning in which our students take the lead, such as problem-based learning, workshops and poster sessions; c) we provide extensive laboratory training; d) we offer individual laboratory-based research projects for all; and e) students can choose from a wide variety of specialised topics in final year, from human molecular and medical genetics, through molecular biology of plants, to cancer and evolution.
+Particular strengths of the programme in Glasgow are: a) researchers working with the whole range of organisms contribute to teaching; b) we emphasise methods of learning in which our students take the lead, such as problem-based learning, workshops and poster sessions; c) we provide extensive class-based laboratory training in Level-3; d) the laboratory training is extended in Level 4 with individual research-laboratory projects; and e) students can choose from a wide variety of specialised topics in final year, from molecular virology, through molecular biology of plants to cancer and immunology.

-Our Principal Aims are:
+The Principal Aims are:

-- To stimulate your enthusiastic and inquisitive interest in understanding living organisms at the genetic, molecular and whole organism levels. - To help you understand the relevance of genetics to everyday life, such as in treatment of diseases, the industrial use of organisms and biological products, forensics and conservation. - To provide you with practice in speaking, writing and working in groups, essential for biologists, but also invaluable in the wider workplace. - To train you in laboratory and scholarship skills appropriate for employment, postgraduate study and research in the many disciplines to which genetics is now central.
+- to stimulate your enthusiastic and inquisitive interest in understanding living organisms at the molecular and cellular levels; - to help you understand the relevance of molecular and cellular biology to everyday life, such as in treatment of diseases and the industrial use of organisms and biological products; - to provide you with practice in speaking, writing and working in groups, essential for biologists, but also invaluable in the wider workplace; - to train you in laboratory and scholarship skills appropriate for employment, postgraduate study and research in the many disciplines to which biotechnology is now central.